mapcomponents/pwa-demo/README.md

 # PWA-Demo with MapComponents + vite + react + typescript

-## Overview

-This project merges PWA technology with MapComponents, aiming to provide reliable, fail-safe access to critical information offline.
-It uses Service Worker for enhanced performance and data accessibility.
+This project merges PWA technology with MapComponents, aiming to provide reliable, fail-safe access to data offline.
+It uses a Service Worker for enhanced performance and data accessibility.
-[MapComponents MapLibre](https://github.com/mapcomponents/react-map-components-maplibre) is a react component library for declarative GIS application development.
+MapComponents MapLibre is a react component library for declarative GIS application development.

 ## Links